A note on distance-hereditary graphs whose complement is also distance-hereditary

+\begin{proof} Consider $3$ cutvertices in a connected graph $G$.
+From the above observation, they correspond to three nodes $t_1,t_2,t_3$ in the split decomposition such that $\mu(t_1),\mu(t_2),\mu(t_3)$ are stars.
+Without loss of generality, we may ask that on paths of the split decomposition tree between $t_1,t_2,t_3,$ each node $t$ labelled by a star points to one of $t_1,t_2,t_3$.
+Indeed, otherwise we can consider the induced subgraph obtained from replacing the subtree pointed at by the star's centre by a single vertex (if necessary), this makes it a cutvertex.
+We can then replace one of $t_1,t_2,t_3$ which is not between the other two by $t$, this decreases the number of nodes on paths between $t_1,t_2,t_3,$ guaranteeing that we reach the claimed case after a finite number of steps.
+There are two possible configurations for $t_1,t_2,t_3$: either they are on a common path of $T,$ or there is a distinct branching node which separates the three nodes, see \cref{fig:cutvertices}.

+In the first case, we can consider an induced subgraph of $G$ consisting of the three cutvertices and a private neighbour for each cutvertex except the central one.
+Indeed, each path of the split decomposition between the cutvertices is labelled by cliques or stars pointing to either cutvertex.
+We can then conclude that these vertices induce a $P_5$ using \cref{lem:adj-split-dec}, which contradicts membership in \DHcoDH{}, see \cref{fig:DHcoDH}.

+In the second case, we can assume the branching node is labelled by a clique since otherwise $G$ would contain an induced subgraph in the previous configuration.
+We can then conclude that $K_1+P_4$ (the co-gem) is an induced subgraph, which also contradicts membership in \DHcoDH{}, see \cref{fig:DHcoDH}. \end{proof}

-\begin{proof}[Proof of \cref{thm:prime-DHcoDH}] First, $P_4$ and the Bull are isomorphic to their complement thus it suffices to check that they are distance-hereditary.
-One can check that they do not contain any of the obstructions of \cref{fig:HHDG}.
+\begin{proof}[Proof of \cref{thm:prime-DHcoDH}] First, $P_4$ and the bull are isomorphic to their complement, thus it suffices to check that they are distance-hereditary.
+One can check that they do not contain any of the obstructions of \cref{fig:HHDG} as induced subgraphs.
+Moreover, both graphs are prime (this is well-known and easy to check, note that using \cref{lem:twin-free-connected-DH} makes it easier).

 Now, assume that $G$ is prime and in \DHcoDH{}.
-Then it is connected (by being prime), and admits a split decomposition $(T,\mu)$ labelled only by stars and cliques.
-Since $G$ is prime, for every internal node $t$ of $T$ labelled by a graph $\mu(t)$ having a single interface vertex, $\mu(t)$ is a $P_3$ (the star on three vertices) whose center is not the interface vertex.
-Otherwise there would be twins in $G$.
-In particular, the vertex introduced at the leaf incident to the edge of $T$ mapped to the center of the $P_3$ is a cutvertex.
+In particular, it is connected (by being prime), and admits a split decomposition $(T,\mu)$ labelled only by stars and cliques (by \cref{thm:totally-decomposable} from being connected and in DH).
+Since $G$ is prime, for every internal node $t$ of $T$ labelled by a graph $\mu(t)$ having a single interface vertex, $\mu(t)$ is a $P_3$ (the star on three vertices) whose centre is not the interface vertex.
+Otherwise, there would be twins in $G$, and thus $G$ would not be prime.
+In particular, the vertex introduced at the leaf incident to the edge of $T$ mapped to the centre of the $P_3$ is a cutvertex.